Queen Victoria – Cunard Cruise Ship

 The idea of a third modern Queen was set to become a reality in 2005.
 However the original design for QV was to be a pure cruise ship, making it unsuitable to participate in Cunard transatlantic voyages.
 As a result, the incomplete QV was moved to P&O Cruises, to become Arcadia.

-On the December 3, 2004 a new contract was signed with Fincantieri shipbuilders (who have built more than 7,000 ships).
-Work on the new Queen Victoria was started on April 14, 2005 and QV entered service in 2007.
-In true Cunard tradition, Queen Victoria is capable of crossing the North Atlantic in a direct route from New York to Southampton.
+On 3 December 2004 a new contract for a new QV was signed with Fincantieri in Italy.
+Work on the new Queen Victoria commenced on 14 April 2005 and the ship entered service in 2007.

-With an onboard atmosphere reminiscent of Cunard Liners from days gone by, Queen Victoria is just small enough to transit the Panama Canal allowing her to partake in the other Cunard tradition of annual world cruises.
-Following her 2017 refurbishment, the ship is revitalised and ready to enter her second decade of service.
+With an onboard atmosphere reminiscent of Victorian-era Cunard Liners from days gone by, Queen Victoria is just small enough to transit the original locks of the Panama Canal, allowing her to early partake in another Cunard tradition – world cruises.